-ID is partner in an ACE-funded consortium with Siobhan Davies Studios (SDS), and is based in their building in London.
+ID is supported through an ACE-funded consortium with lead partner Siobhan Davies Studios (SDS), and is based in their building in London.

 Our aim at all times is to be future-thinking, inclusive, anti-racist and environmentally responsible, agitating for positive change and justice within ID, the arts and society at large.

 Our public programme includes classes, labs, research initiatives, talks and small-scale festivals.
 We offer paid work to 100+ artists a year and collaborate with them and with partner organisations transnationally to facilitate critically-engaged activity for artists, participants and audiences.

 ID also forms a bridge between professional and academic spheres, co-delivering MA/MFA Creative Practice : Dance Professional with Trinity Laban and SDS and running a range of initiatives connected to higher education.

 As such, ID is a thinktank and a research hub for meeting and learning that spans generations.
 It is considered a ‘home’ organisation and reference point by a wide community across the world.

 Collaboration, exchange and enquiry are at the heart of everything we do.
 The hallmark of ID’s programme is the depth of engagement it offers artists and audiences, whether they are presenting or participating.
 ID is ambitious in both its rigour and scale of offer as a micro-organisation.

 We work to support dance artists to play multiple interconnecting roles – as teacher, maker, performer, producer, activist, facilitator and more – and we aim to create the conditions for artists and the artform to evolve in tandem.